tinylib/msgp/README.md

 Here some of the known limitations/restrictions:

- - All fields of a struct that are not Go built-ins are assumed (optimistically) to have been seen by the code generator in another file.
-The generator will output a warning if it can't resolve an identifier in the file, or if it ignores an exported field.
-The generated code will fail to compile if you encounter this issue, so it shouldn't catch you by surprise.
+ - Identifiers from outside the processed source file are assumed (optimistically) to satisfy the generator's interfaces.
+If this isn't the case, your code will fail to compile.
  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
- - Methods are only generated for `struct` definitions.
-Chances are that we will keep things this way.
  - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
  - _Maps must have `string` keys._ This is intentional (as it preserves JSON interop.)
 Although non-string map keys are not forbidden by the MessagePack standard, many serializers impose this restriction.
 (It also means *any* well-formed `struct` can be de-serialized into a `map[string]interface{}`.)
 The only exception to this rule is that the deserializers will allow you to read map keys encoded as `bin` types, due to the fact that some legacy encodings permitted this.
 (However, those values will still be cast to Go `string`s, and they will be converted to `str` types when re-encoded.
 It is the responsibility of the user to ensure that map keys are UTF-8 safe in this case.)
 The same rules hold true for JSON translation.
- - All variable-length objects (maps, strings, arrays, extensions, etc.) cannot have more than `(1<<32)-1` elements.

 If the output compiles, then there's a pretty good chance things are fine.
 (Plus, we generate tests for you.) *Please, please, please* file an issue if you think the generator is writing broken code.

 ### Performance

-If you like benchmarks, see [here.](https://github.com/alecthomas/go_serialization_benchmarks) In general, you pay a performance penalty using this code generator over the gogoprotobuf (protocol buffers) generator, but you get substantially better JSON interop and dedicated `io.Reader/Writer` methods, along with the ability to use Go as your schema language.
+If you like benchmarks, see [here.](https://github.com/alecthomas/go_serialization_benchmarks)

 As one might expect, the generated methods that deal with `[]byte` are faster, but the `io.Reader/Writer` methods are generally more memory-efficient for large (> 2KB) objects.
-As always, benchmark for your particular use case.